csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 - Does `'w'` occur in both arrays -> `false`
 - first value that occurs in both arrays -> `'U'`

-Again, evaluate your work by changing the array initialization to:
+Again, evaluate your work by changing the array initializations to:

 ```
 char[] chars1 = {'s', 'p', 'd', 'P', 'y', 'D', 'w', '?'};